lowmoney/Spotify-Remote/README.md

 ## Contributing

-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.
+Just me right now

+## Things that will be added... hopefully
+* Playlist support
+* Make device playback smarter
+    * In that when a user types in 'desktop' it knows to choose the 'DESKTOP-#####' but making sure the pause and skip and last work the same way
+* After playing track skip track since duplicate is added
+    * Spotipy does not support the playback of single track
+* Searching Spotify if the track is not in the User Library
+* General optimzation and making things more readable
+* Incorporating design-by-contract more in functions as this is the design structure
+* Add more comments to give more info
+* Lastly add install from package manager like pip

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details

 ## Acknowledgments